Skip to main content

 Dr. Ash

-"We often tell patients: you cannot just eat healthy.
-That is too vague.
-You need to eat for your biochemistry.
-If your CGM spikes to 180 after oatmeal, then oatmeal is not healthy for you."
+"Eating 'healthy' is too vague to be useful.
+What matters is eating for your biochemistry: if your CGM spikes to 180 after oatmeal, then oatmeal is not the right choice for you."

-Why Do High-Performers in Philly Choose Fishtown Medicine?
+Why Do Driven Professionals in Philly Choose Fishtown Medicine?

 We serve the founders in Northern Liberties, the creatives in Fishtown, and the executives who commute to Center City.
 They choose us because they value agency.